Limits of Cubic Differentials and Buildings: No branching

-If the final triangle is obtained after four flips, then it is circumscribed and the vertex corresponding to the highest eigenvalue of $D({\delta_i})^{-1}$ is $q_{j-2}$, i.e. the one vertex outside the polygon.
-This is because, referencing Equation \ref{eq:unipotent_scheme} again, we see both that the highest eigenvalue of $D({\delta_i})^{-1}$ is the lowest eigenvalue of $F_{T}(z)$ and that the corresponding eigenvector always projects to the vertex exterior to the polygon.
-Because $r_{j} \in \overline{r_{j-1}q_{j-2}}$ (see for example Figure~\ref{polygon-vertices-figure}), the coordinates of $\vec r_{j}$ with respect the final basis $\{\vec r_{j-1}, \vec q_{j-2}, \vec r_{j-2}\}$ have a nonzero component along $\vec q_{j-2}$, hence the corresponding entry in $U(\theta_{i}, \theta_{i+1})^{-1}$ is nonzero.
-Finally, if the final basis is obtained after only three flips, it is easy to see that the highest eigenvalues of $D({\alpha_{i+1}})^{-1}$ and $D({\delta_i})^{-1}$ are always in the same position: this follows again by a careful reading of equation \eqref{eq:unipotent_scheme}.
+Finally, if the final basis is obtained after only three flips, it is easy to see that the highest eigenvalues of $D({\alpha_{i+1}})^{-1}$ and $D({\delta_i})^{-1}$ are always in the same position: this follows again by a careful reading of Equation \eqref{eq:unipotent_scheme}.
 (We add some details.
 Recall that we chose the initial point to be in the first half of the region between Stokes lines, i.e. in the region between the Stokes line and the Weyl chamber.
-For example, we are focused on a point in the region between $\frac{3\pi}{2}$ and $\frac{5\pi}{3}$; after three flips, this point lands in the region between $\frac{\pi}{2}$ and $\frac{2\pi}{3}$.
-By inspection of the corresponding bases in \eqref{eq:unipotent_scheme}, we see that the initial and terminal basis element, $r_2$, corresponding to the highest eigenvalue is unchanged, so the corresponding entry in the unipotent is non-vanishing.)
-In general the chain in Equation \ref{eq:unipotent_scheme} then shows that the triple $(r_{j}, q_j, r_{j+1})$ is sent to $(r_{j}, r_{j-1}, r_{j-2})$, so the elements on the diagonal are all non-zero.
+For example, we are focused on a point in the region between $\frac{3\pi}{2}$ and $\frac{5\pi}{3}$; after three flips [which we read from right to left in Equation \eqref{eq:unipotent_scheme}], this point lands in the region between $\frac{\pi}{2}$ and $\frac{2\pi}{3}$.
+By inspection of the corresponding bases in \eqref{eq:unipotent_scheme}, we see that the initial and terminal basis element, $r_2$, corresponding to the highest eigenvalue is unchanged, so the corresponding entry in the product of unipotents is non-vanishing.)
+The chain in Equation \ref{eq:unipotent_scheme} shows that the triple $(r_{j}, r_{j+1}, q_j)$ is sent to $(r_{j}, r_{j-2}, r_{j-1})$, so the elements on the diagonal are all non-zero.

 Finally, we note that in the argument above, all the conditions checked involve only incidences of the given points and lines in $\RP^2$, and not the choices of vector lifts in $\R^3$.
 Thus the proposition holds not only for regular polygons, but for all convex polygons. \end{proof}